 Companies such as Nestle and Cadbury also buy corn to produce cereal-based breakfast brands like corn flakes, while companies such as Nigerian Breweries and Guinness purchase maize to use as a major raw material for the production of beer.

-In industrialised countries, the starch from maize is also used to produce bioethanol, a form of renewable fuel.
+In industrialized countries, the starch from maize is also used to produce bioethanol, a form of renewable fuel.
 Nigeria is aiming to achieve this level of sophistication as well.

 How to Start a Maize Farming Business in Nigeria